hex108/spark/docs/running-on-kubernetes.md

   <img src="img/k8s-cluster-mode.png" title="Spark cluster components" alt="Spark cluster components" />
 </p>

 spark-submit can be directly used to submit a Spark application to a Kubernetes cluster.
-The mechanism by which this happens is as follows:
+The mechanism by which spark-submit happens is as follows:

 * Spark creates a spark driver running within a [Kubernetes pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/).
-* The driver creates more executors which are also Kubernetes pods and connects to them, and executes application code.
+* The driver creates executors which are also Kubernetes pods and connects to them, and executes application code.
 * When the application completes, the executor pods terminate and are cleaned up, but the driver pod persists logs and remains in "completed" state in the Kubernetes API till it's eventually garbage collected or manually cleaned up.